In Minnesota, adoption records are classified as confidential data.

 You may contact the identified agency to discuss how to obtain the information you are seeking.
 Be aware that Minnesota law allows agencies to charge a fee for their services.
 In some situations, you may petition the district court and ask that the adoption records be released to you.
 Starting July 1, 2024, adopted individuals and other eligible requestors are now able to request a non-certified copy of the original birth record from the Minnesota Department of Health.

-The Department of Children, Youth, and Families began maintaining adoption records in 1917, and in very few instances, has records prior to 1915.
-For records prior to 1915, check with the Minnesota History Center: http://libguides.mnhs.org/adoption/orphanage
+The Department of Children, Youth, and Families began maintaining adoption records in 1916, and in very few instances, has records prior to this time.
+For records prior to 1916, check with the Minnesota History Center: http://libguides.mnhs.org/adoption/orphanage

-If you are seeking genealogy information, Minnesota law allows all adoption records to become public on the l00th anniversary of the adoption decree (the date the adoption was finalized).
+If you are seeking genealogy information, Minnesota law allows all adoption records to become public on the 100th anniversary of the adopted individual’s birthdate.
 In these cases, please fill out the Foster Adopt Minnesota Search form and indicate the file is 100 years old.

 Adoption Search Angels